 So what are banks up to?
 They are trying to grow by entering new markets, providing new services, optimizing their retail locations (branches vs ATMs and in some cases closing to reduce costs).
 They have also diversified their business by offering a wide variety of new services such as insurance (M&A) and portfolio management.
 The key is building longer term relationships with people so that you can retain their business and cross sell/up sell to increase revenues.
 There is a lot of competition so customer service and multiple offerings are key to retaining clients.

 From a retail perspective, the branch is dying and very expensive – people just don’t go there much anymore.
-We use ATMs, Debit cards and emerging is the Smart Phone.
+We use ATMs, Debit cards and emerging is the Smart Phone – more on this later.
 The Smart Phone is a banking channel that Banks must leverage not just to do online banking but to provide context relevant banking services.
 Specifically, provide banking and account advice at point of sale.
 Some examples:

 - If a client is buying groceries and their account is empty, advise them and suggest financial services that make sense – perhaps money is taken from line of credit with clients approval.